mueller-lab/PyFRAP/README.md

-# PyFRAP: A Python based FRAP analysis tool box.
+# PyFRAP: A Python based FRAP analysis tool box

 Fluorescence Recovery After Photobleaching (FRAP) is a common technique to assess molecular diffusion.
 PyFRAP is a novel simulation-based analysis software that makes use of PDE simulations to analyze FRAP experiments in 3D geometries.
 It uses the first post-bleach image as initial condition, making assumptions about the underlying initial conditions obsolete.
 PyFRAP can fit different reaction-diffusion models to FRAP data, providing quantitative information about effective diffusion.

 ![FRAP_explanation](https://github.com/mueller-lab/PyFRAP/wiki/img/home/frap.png "FRAP explanation")

 ## Features

 PyFRAP comes with a full image analysis and simulation toolbox.
 In particular, PyFRAP can
 - Import FRAP datasets from timelapse experiments and analyze image data with various options such as
 	+ image filters
 	+ background subtraction